gndrmnn/nodepool/doc/source/configuration.rst

    starting a new build).
 By default, the last 7 old build logs are kept.

+.. attr:: statsd-server
+   :type: dict

+   If you have a ``statsd`` service, Nodepool can be configured to send information to it.

+   .. attr:: host
+      :type: str
+      :required:

+      The statsd host.

+   .. attr:: port
+      :type: int
+      :default: 8125

+      The statsd port.

 .. attr:: zookeeper-servers
    :type: list
    :required: